 FALL LEAGUE DEFINITION

-The Kino Baseball Fall League is a competitive program for age divisions 9U through to 15U.
-The fall league is NOT a recreational or developmental type of league.
-The teams that participate in the league are mainly experience players and teams.
+The Kino Baseball Fall League is a competitive program for age divisions 10U through to 15U.
+The Kino Fall League is NOT a recreational or developmental type of league.
+The teams that participate in the league are mainly experienced players and teams.
 Teams that have not played in a competitive environment may want to re-consider before entering the Kino Fall League.